Kiel High School

 Kiel High School is a public secondary school located in the town of Kiel, Wisconsin, United States.
+It includes grades nine through twelve.
+The school's teams are known as the Raiders.

-Kiel High School includes grades nine through twelve.
-The school is a part of the Kiel Area School District.
-The Kiel Area School District includes four public schools and approximately 1500 students.
-The school's mascot is the Raiders.
+Kiel High is a part of the Kiel Area School District, which includes four public schools and approximately 1500 students.

 Enrollment

 From 2000 to 2019, high school enrollment declined 24.2%.